p/vcproj2cmake/README.txt

 This is to be done by mentioning the names of the projects to be excluded in the file $v2c_config_dir_local/project_exclude_list.txt

+Any CACHE variables or option()s provided by our vcproj2cmake CMake code can have an initial successful preset override by imposing their initial value via cmake -D.

 === Automatic re-conversion upon .vcproj changes ===